Personnel economics: History of Personnel Economics

-The field can be dated back to 1776, where Adam Smith, a British Economist believed that within the labor market equilibrium, there is a possibility that a trade-off between a worker's wages and non-monetary working conditions exists.
-However, Personnel Economics did not come into prominence until 1987, where the Journal of Labor Economics published 10 articles around the field.
-During the 1990s, Personnel Economics slowly became more empirical based, up until this point the field was more heavily theoretical.
-Personnel Economics is considered to be a branch of Labor Economics, in 1998, Edward Lazear described it as 'the use of economics to understand the internal workings of the firm'.
-Since new data has become more widely available, the field has evolved to have a more practical use.
-Econometric techniques have played a huge role in the development of the field, with data being used to analyze personnel records and other human resource data, this is known as Insider Econometrics.
+The field can be traced back to 1776 when Adam Smith, a British economist, suggested that within the labor market equilibrium, a trade-off between a worker's wages and non-monetary working conditions could exist.
+However, Personnel Economics did not gain prominence until 1987, when the Journal of Labor Economics published 10 articles on the field.
+During the 1990s, Personnel Economics gradually became more empirical-based, whereas previously the field was more heavily theoretical.
+Personnel Economics is now considered a branch of Labor Economics.
+In 1998, Edward Lazear described it as "the use of economics to understand the internal workings of the firm."
+With the availability of new data, the field has evolved to have more practical use.
+Econometric techniques have played a significant role in the field's development, with data being used to analyze personnel records and other human resource data.
+This is known as Insider Econometrics.